paulinchin/MGCHDF5/README.md

   The script allows retrieving only particular variables (in current version: 'u','v','w','rhop','rhorp','doxp','dnit2p','dox2p')<br>
   The script allows make plots and video output<br>
   5. plotting.m - this routine calculates needed variables, does or does not make plots
+  6. afterframeh5.m - to calculate and plot airglow (based on afterframe.m)